josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🧠_HM_Dept_Coercive_Nudges/⛳️_nudge_to_sludge.md

 ## 🏮 Footer

-*⛳️ Nudge to Sludge* is a living node of the Polaris Protocol.
+*Nudge to Sludge* is a living node of the Polaris Protocol.
 It contributes to the **HM Dept Coercive Nudges** cluster by tracing how soft behavioural tools become hard suppression infrastructure.

 > 📡 Cross-references:
+>
 > - [🧠 HM Dept Coercive Nudges](./README.md) — main cluster on behavioural governance
 > - [🌀 System Governance](../🌀_System_Governance/README.md) — wider logic of coercive control
-> - [🛠 Survivor Tools](../../Survivor_Tools/README.md) — countermeasures and response frameworks
+> - [🧬 Survivor Tools](../../Survivor_Tools/README.md) — countermeasures and response frameworks

 *Survivor authorship is sovereign.
 Containment is never neutral.*